 Florida’s Statute of Limitations for DUI

-- four years for a DUI-related offenses charged as a first degree or second degree felony; or
+- four years for a DUI-related offense charged as a first-degree or second-degree felony; or

 - no time limit for any felony DUI-related offense that results in the death of another person.

-In Florida, a DUI can be charged as a misdemeanor or a felony depending on the number of prior convictions and the type of damage caused in a crash.
+In Florida, a DUI can be charged as a misdemeanor or a felony depending on the number of prior convictions or the type of injury caused in a crash.

 Attorney on Florida’s Statute of Limitations for DUI

-If you are under investigation for DUI and concerned about Florida’s statute of limitations, then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you are under investigation for DUI and concerned about Florida’s statute of limitations, contact an experienced criminal defense attorney at Sammis Law Firm.
 Our main office is located in downtown Tampa in Hillsborough County, FL.
-We also have a second office located in New Port Richey in Pasco County, FL.
+We have additional offices in Clearwater and New Port Richey.

 Call 813-250-0500 to discuss your case.